 unstrsplit(x, sep) is equivalent to (but much faster than) sapply(x, paste0, collapse=sep).
 It performs the reverse transformation of strsplit(, fixed=TRUE), that is, if x is a character vector with no NAs and sep a single string, then unstrsplit(strsplit(x, split=sep, fixed=TRUE), sep) is identical to x.
-A notable exception to this though is when strsplit finds a match at the end of a string, in which case the last element of the output (which should normally be an empty string) is not returned (see ?strsplit for the details).
+A notable exception to this though is when strsplit(strsplit(x, split=sep, fixed=TRUE), sep) is identical to x.
+A notable exception to this though is when strsplit(strsplit(x, split=sep, fixed=TRUE)), sep) is identical to x.
+A notable exception to this though is when strsplit(strsplit(x, split=sep, fixed=TRUE)), sep) is not returned (see ?strsplit(strsplit(x, split=sep, fixed=TRUE))) is not returned (see ?strsplit(strsplit(x, split=sep, fixed=TRUE))).